-Eaten at breakfast also known as: fadge, farls, boxty and pounds.
+Eaten at breakfast also known as fadge, farls, boxty and pounds.
 A portion of the flour is replaced with leftover mashed potatoes or grated fresh potatoes.
-This is a flat bread usually in square or triangular shape – perfect served with fried eggs.
+This is a flatbread usually in a square or triangular shape – perfect served with fried eggs.

 Barmbrack is a yeasted bread that is sweet and has currants (dried fruit currants) and sultanas (a type of raisin) in it.

 Only in Waterford do you find this traditional soft white bun or bap with its floury coating.
 The Blaa is now a Protected Designation of Origin (PDO) product along with items like Champagne.